department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ### Can I get a COE as the spouse of a Veteran?

-You may be able to get a COE if you’re the spouse of a Veteran who:
+You may be able to get a COE if you’re the spouse of a Veteran **and at least one of following is true for that Veteran**:

 - Is missing in action, **or**
 - Is a prisoner of war (POW), **or**